Monitoring consent compliance: Scan websites and apps to eliminate risks

 CPRA/CCPA in the United States

 California’s CPRA has set the “do not sell or share” standard for consent compliance in the US.
-When the CPRA amendment to CCPA went into effect in February 2024, it required companies to give users the option to opt out of the selling or sharing of their personal data.
+When the CPRA amendment to CCPA went into effect in February 2024, it required companies to give users the option to opt out of selling any personal data or sharing personal data for advertising purposes.

 In addition to giving users the option to opt out on a website or app, CPRA also requires the companies honor users’ Global Privacy Control (GPC) setting in their browser.
 GPC allows users to universally opt out of personal data selling and sharing for all websites.
 Sephora was fined by California in 2022 because they ignored opt out requests from GPC signals and continued to sell those users’ data.